nejla/docker-images/ci-deploy/README.md

-# Image for running deployments in CI
+# Image for running Nejla AB deployments

-This image comes with tools necessary to trigger deployments from gitlab-ci
+This image comes with the tools necessary to trigger Nejla AB deployments from GitLab CI.